MichaelCurrin/jekyll-blog-demo/README.md

 There is just enough content and styling to show what a website looks like.

+- [Jekyll](https://jekyllrb.com/) is needed to build the site locally.
+Only a simple repo configuration change is needed to get this served as your own Github Pages site - see [tutorial](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-- The [minima](https://github.com/jekyll/minima) Jekyll theme is used.
+- The [minima](https://github.com/jekyll/minima) Jekyll theme is used for styling.
 - The main content pages are markdown and HTML files at the top-level directory.
-- Blog posts are in a subdirectory - you can delete this that if you don't need it.
+Blog posts are in a subdirectory - you can delete this that if you don't need it.
 - The pages use "layout" fields to point to template files for tyling and structure.
-There are no layouts in this project - the  theme's layouts are referenced though.
+There are no layouts in this project as the  theme's layouts are referenced though.
+- Jekyll builds to a `_site` directory both locally and on Github Pages.
+That direcotry contains public content that is served from the site's root URL.
+Certain files are not copied there based on Jekyll's rules and you can also added to the `excludes` field in the config.
+This prevents templates, the license and other private files from being served on the site.

 ## Background